 - Day-to-day operational costs

-Why They’re Important: Operating grants are crucial for covering day-to-day essentials, such as paying veterinary staff salaries or covering heating costs during the winter to keep animals comfortable.
-For example, $5,000 could go toward utilities, while $3,000 might cover monthly food and medicine supplies, ensuring continuous care for animals.
+Operating grants are crucial for covering day-to-day essentials, such as paying veterinary staff salaries or covering heating costs during the winter to keep animals comfortable.
+For example, $5,000 could go toward utilities, while $3,000 might cover monthly food and medicine supplies to be put toward animal care.
+Without this type of funding, shelters might struggle to keep the lights on, let alone provide consistent care for animals.

 5. Matching Grant